 Don’t worry, PHP is not even worth this sentence so there will be no ‘PHP sucks’ writeups.
 It would be like writing about how water is wet.

 I have another project I did for a graduate computer architecture course that I could use Kotlin to redo.
-The instructor created a simple language and compiler for learning to write code to multiple processors; it was more of an external DSL written in C than a standalone language.
+The instructor created a simple language and compiler for learning to write code across multiple processors; it was more of an external DSL written in C than a standalone language.
 My task was to write a virtual machine to run the compiled programs.
 It worked well, but I thought the language was perfectly simple, but very limited and the program either successfully ran or it did not.
 I thought it would be much better with a visualizer and the ability to step through the code and match it in the visualizer.
 Banging on code until it works is not very educational.
 Instead, I suggested something more useful but still simple that can help show how locks, mutex, and semaphore work along with displaying graphically in very simple terms what is going on in cache and the processors.
 He was not receptive to the idea but I am not sure if he thought it was stupid or just too much for a course project I was doing alone.